 Is this you, open-air preacher?
 Then examine yourself.

 Dear open-air preacher, how should you measure the effectiveness of your ministry?

 The size of the crowd to which you preach is irrelevant.
-Whether one person hears or a crowd of one thousand hear, in the end you preach to an audience of One -- the Lord Jesus Christ.
-It is Him you proclaim.
-The preaching of the gospel is not only evangelistic; it is, for the open-air preacher, an act of worship.
-Do not profane that worship by making any aspect of the proclamation of the gospel about you, and do not profane that worship by acting sinfully while proclaiming the gospel.
+Whether one person hears or a crowd of one thousand hear, in the end you preach to an audience of One--the Lord Jesus Christ.
+It is He you proclaim.
+The preaching of the gospel is not only evangelistic but also it is for the open-air preacher an act of worship.
+Do not profane that worship by making any aspect of the proclamation of the gospel about you and do not profane that worship by acting sinfully while proclaiming the gospel.

 The effectiveness of your ministry should be determined, in part, by how consistently you speak the truth in love (Ephesians 4:15), not by how many watts you push through your "half-mile hailer."

 The respect you show toward others must include law enforcement (Romans 13:1-5).
-God commands us to submit to governing authorities, so long as that submission does not cause us to disobey God (Acts 3:1-5:42) -- not only to avoid God's wrath in our own lives, but for our own conscience (Romans 13:5).
+God commands us to submit to governing authorities so long as that submission does not cause us to disobey God (Acts 3:1-5:42)--not only to avoid God's wrath in our own lives but also for our own conscience (Romans 13:5).
 The effectiveness of your ministry should be determined by how well you interact with law enforcement, not how easily you find yourself in conflict with those who protect and serve.
 Never forget, the law enforcement community needs Christ, too!
 They need to hear the gospel from you!